Friday, August 28, 2020

 A section of the Pro Tools Mix Window with 1 track selected.

-1. Press and hold down the SHIFT key on your keyboard.
+1. Press and hold down the Shift key on your keyboard.

-2. Left click on the name of the last of multiple tracks you want to color code.
-In the image above you would left click on the right most track name "Gtr Hook".
+2. Left-click on the name of the last of multiple tracks you want to color code.
+In the image above you would left-click on the rightmost track name "Gtr Hook".

-3. Release the SHIFT key.
-All of the tracks between the first and last track you left clicked on will become selected.
+3. Release the Shift key.
+All of the tracks between the first and last track you left-clicked on will become selected.
 See image below.
 With all the tracks selected...

 A section of the Pro Tools Mix Window with all tracks selected.